MathyouMB/website/src/content/articles/cracking-career-fairs.md

 ![rat-at-career-fair](/images/articles/2024/cracking-career-fairs/cover.png)

 If you’re a student applying for jobs, chances are you’ve heard someone say, “I applied to hundreds of jobs, but only got a few interviews.”

-This sentiment is frustratingly common, and it highlights a major flaw in how many students approach job applications: relying solely on submitting resumes through online portals.
+Although this sentiment is frustratingly common, it highlights a major flaw in how many students approach job applications: **relying solely on submitting resumes through online portals.**

 The reality is that this “black box” approach is rarely effective.
 Instead, you should focus on networking and tailoring your interactions with companies.
-Attending career fairs and preparing strategically can make a huge difference.

-Here’s how to maximize your chances.
+Career fairs offer a unique opportunity to stand out to recruiters and developers—if you approach them strategically.

 ---